Commercial Kitchen Insurance

 Have Questions?
 We're On It.

-Yes.
-As a renter, general liability insurance cannot protect you from accidents you may cause while renting a commercial kitchen.
 In order to avoid the costly expense of claims, it’s important to protect your business with commercial kitchen insurance that includes other necessary insurance coverages like Damage to Premises Rented, Product Liability, Inland Marine, and more.
-It is important to note that some states make you prepare your food in kitchens and you must have commercial kitchen insurance in order to do so.
+Some states make you prepare your food in kitchens/commissaries and you must have this insurance coverage in order to do so.

 Yes.
 An additional insured is any business, landlord, or event manager that requires you to extend your insurance protection to them.
 So in the case of a commercial kitchen, the kitchen owner may ask you to include them as an additional insured on your insurance policy.

-- Higher limits of Inland Marine Insurance
+• Higher Limits of Inland Marine Insurance

-- Trailer Endorsements
+• Trailer Endorsements

-- Additional Insureds
+• Additional Insureds

-- Cyber Liability Insurance
+• Cyber Liability Insurance